Black-winged Stilt

 Himantopus himantopus

-Meet the supermodel of the marshlands.
-With its impossibly long pink legs and striking tuxedo-like plumage, the Black-winged Stilt is a master of grace and precision in the shallows.
+Meet the supermodel of the marshes, a bird defined by its impossibly long pink legs and striking monochromatic plumage.
+The Black-winged Stilt is a master of the shallows, turning every wetland into a high-fashion runway.

 Quick Identification